Romah-Maqsood/SmartCivicAlertSystem/README.md

 ### Admin
 - Monitor all system incidents
 - Manage citizen and operator users
+- Manage admin profile and account
 - Oversee system operations
+- Track incident progress and response time
-- Access RAG Chatbot for advanced queries
+- Access RAG Chatbot for intelligent data retrivel
-- Priority-based incident sorting
+- Can view reports of all incidents and summarize them using AI Summerizer
 - Full system configuration access

 ---